tanakamasayuki/vscode-arduino-cli-wrapper/README.md

    - If a `COM` port does not appear, confirm that Windows detects the board in Device Manager and reinstall drivers when necessary.

 With this hybrid setup you get the best of both worlds: fast Linux-based builds and seamless serial access through Windows.

+## Advanced customization

+### Optional: `.arduino-cli-flags` (extension-only)

+If you must inject extra `build.extra_flags` on every compile, you can place an `.arduino-cli-flags` file next to the sketch. **This feature is unique to Arduino CLI Wrapper and other IDEs or extensions will ignore it, so we recommend managing secrets and overrides via `arduino_secrets.h` or standard configuration first.** Treat it as an advanced escape hatch for experienced users who already understand the build pipeline.

+- Write one flag per line, for example `-DWIFI_SSID="MySSID"`.
+- Lines starting with `#` or `//`, as well as blank lines, are ignored.
+- The remaining flags are joined with spaces and passed as a single `--build-property build.extra_flags=...` argument.
+- If you already provide `build.extra_flags` via settings, tasks, or the command palette, that configuration takes precedence and the file is skipped.

+Because the filename starts with a dot it stays hidden by default.
+Add it to source control ignore lists (the extension’s `.gitignore` already contains an entry) so credentials never leak into commits.

 ## Everyday operations and UI